-A Letter from the Editor-in-Chief (royal issue)
+A Letter from the Editor-in-Chief (pride season issue)

 While the country sizzles in the grip of a heatwave which shows no sign of abating any time soon, there’s no better weather in which to celebrate as Pride season gets underway.

 For our Pride cover story, I paid a visit to the boys from the Bristol Bisons rugby team, on what was the hottest day of the year so far!
 As such, they didn’t take much coaching to strip off and, well, get covered from head to toe in multi-coloured rainbow paints - it was a good idea at the time!

 Bristol Bisons RFC is the South West’s only inclusive and gay-friendly rugby team and since 2005 have offered an open and welcoming environment to players and supporters of all abilities and backgrounds regardless of sexuality to Bristol, Somerset, South Gloucestershire and surrounding areas.

 When I arrived at the Bisons training ground near Cribbs Causeway the boys were already having fun by cooling down on a hastily inflated water slide in just their swim shorts.
 What a hard life!
 It was their annual sports day after all, so we’ll allow for such frolicking.
 Dragging them away from their watersports was harder still, but with paints in hand, I dived straight in.
 After a quick briefing, the rainbow coloured paints were opened, and the air filled with colour.

 My idea for the shoot was to celebrate Pride, team spirit and the importance in sport bringing people from across the community together.
 We also interviewed some of the team to find out how they came to join the Bisons, their best rugby stories, and what Pride means to them.